MLB's Skenes to Newsmax: $100 Per Strikeout to Sinise Foundation

 Skenes initially attended the Air Force Academy, but transferred to LSU, despite loving the academy, so he could start his baseball career sooner rather than having to serve five years of active military duty first, reported USA Today.

-As Skenes is now becoming a star by hurling fastballs clocked at 100 miles per hour and up, Sinese pointed out to him, "You've obviously picked the right career."
+As Skenes is now becoming a star by hurling fastballs clocked at 100 miles per hour and up, Sinise pointed out to him, "You've obviously picked the right career."

 Skenes told Newsmax that after spending two years at the Air Force Academy and growing up with a military family, he wanted to do something for his ill father, and his dad suggested raising money for the Gary Sinise Foundation.